 When choosing a broker based on commission, you will want to check what currency the broker charges their commission in as some use USD.
 Pepperstone charge in AUD which provides them with a competitive advantage over other brokers for Australian traders.

 Total cost = (Spread) x (Pip Cost) x (Number of Lots Traded)

 Pip cost will be converted to your account currency at the spot forex rate.

 There is no monetary commission with a Standard Account.
 Your cost is in the spread.
-Pepperstone adds 1 pip to your spread.
-This 1 pip is an industry-standard for no commission accounts for no dealing desk brokers.
+Pepperstone’s no commission spreads can be as low as 0.6 pips which is very competitive compared to other no dealing desk brokers.